 To manage Key Performance Indicators (KPIs) effectively you need an established KPI software solution.
 Some organisations have the benefit of fully integrated ERP, CRM and Finance systems, however, most do not.
 For most organisations pulling together a monthly report requires individuals to collate data from the various system and build templated spreadsheets or PowerPoint presentations.
 Unfortunately, this gives rise to errors and frequently results in the wrong interpretation of the data.

 You might find this Template RFP useful if you are about to start the selection process.
-Just click on the link or image to download the document.

 Purchasing a cost-effective dedicated KPI management tool is the best way to go.
 But what should you be looking for when making a product decision?
-Here are a few thing that you should consider:
+Here are a few things that you should consider:

 Ease of Use